maeganjade1/ENC3241portfolio/resume.md

 - Build rapport with regular customers and contribute to a welcoming café atmosphere

 ## Projects
-Soundsphere – Human-Centered Design and Development Class Project
+Soundsphere – Human-Centered Design and Development Course
 _May 2025_
 - Designed a high-fidelity app prototype in Figma, including wireframes, interactive components, and user flows tailored to music discovery, artist engagement, and community interaction